 The moat of the 3rd city wall was filled in 1513.
 On the open space the cattle market took place.
 In 1864 the square was paved and named "Bärenplatz" Bearsquare.
 A relic of the old city wall is the "Käfigturm" Cagetower built 1644, which was used as a prison until 1897.

-Built in late-Gothic style in 1415, the historic town hall still serves as the headquarter of the parliament of the canton Bern.
-The town hall was rebuilt neo-Gothic style in 1868.
-Later on changes were made, including the figures of Gustave Piguet, on the façade in 1942.
+The historic town hall of Bern still serves as the headquarter of the parliament of the canton Bern, it was built in late-Gothic style in 1415.
+The town hall (Rathaus) was rebuilt in neo-Gothic style in 1868.
+Later on changes were made, including the figures of Gustave Piguet on the façade in 1942.